 How to Replace a Lower Unit

-The first thing to do is to take the key out of the ignition switch and pull the emergency lanyard, which is the line that clips to the operators life jacket out of the emergency stop switch.
+The first thing to do in replacing your lower unit is to take the key out of the ignition switch and pull the emergency lanyard, which is the line that clips to the operator’s life jacket out of the emergency stop switch.
 Next move the engine’s control handle into the neutral position.
 Now remove the prop and the gear case with a socket wrench.

 Locate the splice connector which is comes out the top of the front side of the gear case and pull apart the two ends .On the top of the rear of the gear case there is a plastic plug, which you should pry out with a small screwdriver.
 Underneath that plug, there is a bolt; using a socket wrench, with an extender if necessary, loosen the bolt completely and remove the trim tab which is just above the prop.